 January 2, 2019

-Beginning January 1, 2019 certain expanded polystyrene (EPS, popularly known as “styrofoam”) products will be banned from sale, distribution, or use in NYC.
+Beginning January 1, 2019 certain expanded polystyrene (EPS, popularly known as “styrofoam”) products have been banned for sale, distribution, or use in NYC.
 Materials covered by the ban include EPS single-service items including cups, bowls, plates, takeout containers and trays, and loose fill “packing peanuts”.
-Visit nyc.gov/foamban for more information.

 Foam Alternatives Analysis